Kamloops - 600 Kingston Avenue

 • What is the estimated cost to build this shelter?
 Will there be wraparound services?
 Is this a damp shelter?

-DMoores asked over 2 years ago
+DMoores asked about 3 years ago

 Thank you for your inquiry.
 The sites will be managed 24/7 by CMHA, an experienced and professional non-profit operator.
 This site will save lives, providing people with necessary health and support services including: